Code Generator Configuration

 Template Configuration (template)

-Template configuration allows customization of code generation templates to achieve personalized operations.
-Through template configuration, you can tailor the format and content of the generated code.
+Template configuration allows you to customize the templates used for code generation, enabling personalized operations.
+Through template configuration, you can customize the format and content of the generated code.

 Example Configuration: